glacambre/firenvim/README.md

 let fc['.*'] = { 'cmdline' : 'firenvim' }
 ```

+When you then enter command mode, the command will appear in a sort of "pop-up" instead of the bottom of the frame.

 ### Using a single neovim instance

 Firenvim can be made to use a single neovim instance.
 To do so, set the `server` setting to `'persistent'`.
 Firenvim will automatically start an instance on Firefox's startup and then launch a new one every time the previous one is `:quit`'ed.
 In this mode, every new Firenvim window is actually a Neovim floating window.
 This means that having the cursor move to another window/opening new floating windows can be pretty confusing and should be avoided.

-Note: this requires a Neovim compiled at commit a2efc9c or more recent.
+Note: this requires Neovim [commit a2efc9c](https://github.com/neovim/neovim/commit/a2efc9c) or later, which has no official release yet.

 ```vim
 let g:firenvim_config = {